Koyfin vs Seeking Alpha Premium: Data Terminal or Research Library?

 Koyfin: The Data Terminal for Self-Reliant Analysts

 Koyfin was built by Rob Koyfman, a former Goldman Sachs analyst who wanted Bloomberg-level data without Bloomberg pricing.
-The result is a platform with 10-year financial statements, analyst estimates, 5,900+ screening criteria, and customizable dashboards across 100,000+ global securities — at $374/year instead of $20,000+.
+You get 10-year financials, analyst estimates, 5,900+ screening criteria, and customizable dashboards across 100,000+ global securities — at $468/year instead of $20,000+.

-But Koyfin is a data tool, not a research service.
-It gives you the raw materials.
-The analysis, the insight, the investment thesis — that’s on you.
-There’s no editorial content, no analyst opinions, and no crowd-sourced research.
-You log in, pull data, build screens, and draw your own conclusions.
+It is also only a terminal.
+The analysis, the insight, the investment thesis — that is on you.
+No editorial desk.
+No author arguing the other side.
+No crowd-sourced research.
+You log in, pull data, build screens, and decide.

 Koyfin’s Strengths

 Unmatched screening power.
-With 5,900+ filter criteria spanning fundamentals, valuations, growth metrics, and momentum factors, Koyfin’s screener operates at an institutional level.
-You can build complex multi-factor screens that most retail platforms simply cannot replicate.
+5,900+ filters across fundamentals, valuations, growth, and momentum.
+You can build multi-factor screens most retail platforms cannot replicate.

 Global coverage.
 100,000+ securities across stocks, ETFs, mutual funds, government yields, currencies, commodities, and crypto.
-If you invest internationally, Koyfin’s coverage is a significant advantage over US-focused platforms.
+If you invest outside the US, this is a real advantage.

 Koyfin’s Limitations

 No research content.
-Koyfin provides data, not analysis.
-If you want someone else’s opinion on a stock — or a bull/bear debate before you invest — you won’t find it here.
+Data, not analysis.
+If you want a bull/bear debate before you size a position, you will not find it here.

 Steep learning curve.
-The power of the platform comes with complexity.
-Expect to spend hours configuring dashboards before the workflow becomes efficient.
+The power is the complexity.
+Budget real hours before the workflow is efficient.

-Best for: Value investors, fundamental analysts, and financial modelers who build their own investment theses from raw data.
+Best for: Value investors, fundamental analysts, and modelers who build theses from raw data.

 Explore Koyfin’s Data Platform — 20% Off via TraderHQ